Sustainable Packaging Terms

 It’s easy to slap icons and phrases on a product and call it “eco-friendly.”
 That is not what we do here at EcoEnclose.

-We are on a mission to make eCommerce a regenerative force for the environment by providing the most sustainable eCommerce shipping solutions possible.
-We've developed a clear vision for the future of sustainable packaging and a strict framework by which we develop and vet our product set.
+We are on a mission to make eCommerce a regenerative force for the environment by providing the most sustainable shipping solutions possible.
+We’ve developed a clear vision for the future of packaging and a rigorous framework by which we develop and vet our product set.

-When you become our EcoAlly, you can feel proud of how you ship and confident we are constantly working to make your packaging even more sustainable over time.
-Read on to learn more about the eco features we design for and why they are so important.
+When you become our EcoAlly, you can feel proud of how you ship and confident that we are constantly working to make your packaging even more sustainable over time.
+This glossary outlines the eco features we design for—and why they matter.

 Circular Product

-What: This icon means an item is 100% recycled, at least 50% post-consumer waste and readily recyclable either curbside or a thin film program.
+What: A product that is 100% recycled, includes at least 50% post-consumer waste, and is readily recyclable (either curbside or through a thin film program).

 Priority: Highest.
 Materials circularity is foundational to our vision for sustainable packaging.